FlatBallFlyer/IBM-Data-Merge-Utility/idmu-editor/src/main/node/docs/design.md

 <a name="template_ribbon"/>
 ## TemplateRibbon

-The ribbon component acts as a container for a group of templates in a selected collection.
+The ribbon class acts as a container for a group of templates in a selected collection.
 The behavior is like a cover-flow showing a single template at a time.
-Provisions for left/right navigation are provided.
+The component provides left/right navigation.

-For each concrete template in the collection a `TemplateRibbonItem` is embedded.
+The IDUMU template editor embeds a `TemplateRibbonItem` for each template in the application.
 The template itself is lazily loaded when the item is in view.

-When the left/right buttons are clicked the `App:collectionSelected` is called.
+When you click the left/right buttons, the app calls `App:collectionSelected.

 <a name="template_ribbon_item"/>
 ## TemplateRibbonItem

-The class encapsulates ribbon related behavior and embeds the `TemplateEditor` component for a particular template.
+This class encapsulates ribbon related behavior and embeds the `TemplateEditor` component for a particular template.

 <a name="template_editor"/>
 ## TemplateEditor

-The class acts as container for multiple components as stated in the BOM.
-The class also acts as a narrow channel for template save actions.
+This class acts as container for multiple components as stated in the BOM.
+This class also acts as a narrow channel for template save actions.

 <a name="bookmarks"/>
 ### Handling Of Bookmarks

-When it is time to render this component the following action takes place.
+The following actions take place when the IDMU renders this component:

 - The `TemplateHeader` is instantiated and rendered.